andreasm80/blog.local/content/post/2023-05-03-tanzu-with-vsphere-and-multi-zones/index.md

 As we are using the same VDS across all clusters, all portgroups defined in this shared VDS is accessible and visible for all ESXi hosts participating in this VDS.
 This means they can easily be used, but they may not be the correct portgroups to be used for this cluster as the underlaying ToR switches may not have the correct vlan trunks for the ESXi hosts uplinks (pNICs).

 That is just something to be aware of.
-If your ESXi hosts have been configured with more than two pNICs it is also possible to have one dedicated VDS pr cluster for services specificially for the respective ESXi clusters and one shared for services that are configured identically across the clusters.
+If your ESXi hosts have been configured with more than two pNICs it is also possible to have one dedicated VDS per cluster for services specificially for the respective ESXi clusters and one shared for services that are configured identically across the clusters.

 ### Storage